paraboul/mapchecking/README.md

 Estimate and fact-check the maximum number of people that can stand in a given area by drawing polygons on a map and applying reasonable crowd-density assumptions.
 Live site: https://www.mapchecking.com/

 The app is frontend only (static), using Vue.JS 3 and vite.
-Server-side rendring is pre-rendered using https://github.com/antfu-collective/vite-ssg
+SSR is pre-rendered using https://github.com/antfu-collective/vite-ssg

 ## Features